jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-02c.md

 the analyst only serves to show up the inadequacy of the tool. -->

-that is to say, of the question how capitalists came to be capitalists in the first instance or how they acquired that stock of goods which according to the Marxian doctrine was necessary in order to enable them to start exploiting.
-On this question Marx is much less explicit.
-8 He contemptuously rejects the bourgeois nursery tale (Kinderfibel) that some people rather than others became, and are still becoming every day, capitalists by superior intelligence and energy in working and saving.
-Now he was well advised to sneer at that story about the good boys.
+He contemptuously rejects the
+bourgeois nursery tale (Kinderfibel) that some people rather than others became, and are still becoming every day, capitalists by superior intelligence and energy in working and saving.

+He was well advised to sneer at that story about the good boys.
 For to call for a guffaw is no doubt an excellent method of disposing of an uncomfortable truth, as every politician knows to his profit.
 Nobody who looks at historical and contemporaneous fact with anything like an unbiased mind can fail to observe that this children’s tale, while far from telling the whole truth, yet tells a good deal of it.

+Supernormal
-Supernormal intelligence and energy account for industrial success and in particular for the founding of industrial positions in nine cases out of ten.
+intelligence and energy account for industrial success and in particular for the founding of industrial positions in nine cases out of ten.
 And precisely in the initial stages of capitalism and of every individual industrial career, saving was and is an important element in the process though not quite as explained in classic economics.
 It is true that one does not ordinarily attain the status of capitalist (industrial employer) by saving from a wage or salary in order to equip one’s factory by means of the fund thus assembled.

-The bulk of accumulation comes from profits and hence presupposes profits—this is in fact the sound reason for distinguishing saving from accumulating.
+The bulk of
+accumulation comes from profits and hence presupposes profits—this is in fact the sound reason for distinguishing saving from accumulating.
 The means required in order to start enterprise are typically provided by borrowing other people’s savings, the presence of which in many small puddles is easy to explain or the deposits which banks create for the use of the would-be entrepreneur.

 Nevertheless, the latter does save as a rule: the function of his saving is to raise him above the necessity of submitting to daily drudgery for the sake of his daily bread and to give him breathing space in order to look around, to develop his plans and to secure cooperation.
 As a matter of